-1. check your trash cans to ensure they have not been emptied.
+1. check your trash cans to ensure they have not been previously emptied.

-2. check your trash to ensure it was bagged - our satellite cannot pick up un-bagged trash.
+2. check your trash to ensure it was bagged - our extended route cannot pick up un-bagged trash.

-3. check the time: please allow until at least 5:00pm before calling.
-We schedule pick up days and not pick up times.
+3. check the time: please allow until at least 7:00pm before registering a missed stop.
 Our trucks can be delayed due to the landfill back up, weather, personal driver times, and delayed stops.

-If your pick up was truly missed we make every effort to pick up the following day, sometimes same day if we have an available truck.
+If your pick up was truly missed we make every effort to pick up within 2 business days.
 Our drivers cannot back-track once they have left your area as it would delay route times.

 Construction debris is not included in "household garbage" unless it fits in a bag and cannot include any hazardous waste - see below.
-If it is placed curbside and we do not have room, it will be left at the curbside.
+If it is placed curbside and we do not have available space on the truck, it will be left at the curbside.